albertoivo/chicago-bikeshare-mlnd/README.md

 ## Contributing

-We welcome contributions to log-analysis!
+We welcome contributions to this project!

 -   ⇄ Pull requests and ★ Stars are always welcome.